KyleAMathews/typography.js/docs/what.md

 ```

 When the rhythm function is used consistently throughout your app, your
-design will remain consistent and harmonous through all design tweaks
+design will remain consistent and harmonious through all design tweaks
 and changes.

 #### Adhere to a vertical rhythm (when possible)
 A vertical rhythm is a similar concept to grids where grids partition
 horizontal space, vertical rhythm partitions vertical space.
 As the eye
 scans down a page, it expects there to be harmony, that the space
-between lines, block elements, etc. are consistent and mathmatically
+between lines, block elements, etc. are consistent and mathematically
 related.
 To ensure this, Typography.js overrides all block element
 margins and sets a margin-bottom of one rhythm [on all block
 elements.](https://github.com/KyleAMathews/typography.js/blob/master/packages/typography/src/utils/createStyles.js#L57)
 This is the "Paragraph Spacing" value in the design tools.

-Additionally it tries to maintain the vertical rhythm when choosing
+Additionally, it tries to maintain the vertical rhythm when choosing
 larger/smaller font sizes and line heights.
 [This is the
 algorithm](https://github.com/KyleAMathews/compass-vertical-rhythm/blob/b0bd20587bf93052a371e649f7ce4f54bcc12317/src/index.coffee#L68).
 Essentially what happens is it'll directly scale the